thingsdb/ThingsDocs/v0/content/data-types/list/splice.md

 weight: 52
 ---

-The `splice()` method changes the contents of an list by removing or replacing existing elements and/or adding new elements in place.
+The `splice()` function changes a list by removing or replacing existing items and/or adding new items.

 This function generates an [event](../../../overview/events) *(except when called on a [variable](../../../overview/variable))*.